To understand biology means to understand life. And as a biology major at Hollins, you won’t just memorize facts — you’ll live them.

 We provide students with the opportunities to learn in the lab and in field research, leaving no stone unturned.
 You’ll have access to several professional-grade resources and technologies.

-You have two choices as a biology major at Hollins.
+You have two choices if you major in biology at Hollins.
 The B.A. in biology highlights four courses with labs.
 The B.S. involves a deeper undertaking with several biology-related electives and allied courses.

 A biology minor requires three courses with labs, along with three biology-related electives.